awsdocs/amazon-workmail-administration-guide/doc_source/domain_verification.md

 # Verifying Domains<a name="domain_verification"></a>

-To verify a domain with Amazon WorkMail, you initiate the process using the Amazon WorkMail console, and then publish a TXT record to your DNS server as described in [Verifying Domains in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html) in the *Amazon Simple Email Service Developer Guide*\.
+To verify a domain with Amazon WorkMail, initiate the process using the Amazon WorkMail console, and then publish a TXT record to your DNS server as described in [Verifying Domains in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domains.html) in the *Amazon Simple Email Service Developer Guide*\.
+The Amazon WorkMail console allows you to check domain verification status and domain record values\.
+For more information, see [Adding a Domain](add_domain.md)\.

 This section contains the following topics that might help you if you encounter problems:
 + To verify that the TXT record is correctly published to your DNS server, see [How to Check Domain Verification Settings](#domain-verification-check-dns)\.
 + For some common problems you may encounter when you attempt to verify your domain with Amazon WorkMail, see [Common Domain Verification Problems](#domain-verification-issues)\.